I spent 15 years in corporate so that you don't have to

 So I set off traveling ticking off place after place, experience after experience filling my feed with drool-worthy food, and taking pictures with Polar bears.
 I was a walking “tick all the places you’ve been” quiz.

 Somehow, somewhere in between a good cry on my friend’s couch and a cliche trip to Bali (more crying), I created a half-assed plan to “never go back to corporate”

 And I didn’t.
 But quickly found myself on the burnout, Netflix and burn it all down, merry-go-round that is following everyone else’s advice about growing a bajillion-figure business.

 We’ve been taught that achievement is good.
 Success looks like lots of money.
 And 9-5 is the bare minimum.
 So is it really surprising that we’re constantly trying to win?

 I’m Diane, a spreadsheet crazy, puzzle solving, systems nerd who re-writes 80s music into business theme songs and can make an acronym for any service you offer..

-And here’s what burnout taught me
+And here’s what over ten years of teams taught me

 The secret to being able to focus on the big picture or the next big thing, is not just a team that can run the day to day but rather a team that is excited about it.